leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 Keep your data `private` in almost all cases.
 There are very few instances where you want to expose the data directly, but these are rare.

-If you don't expose your internal data, you can change every aspect of your class, without having the change the interface to it (imagine deciding to use an `uint` to store the charge level.
-We could make that change without changing anything about how the object is used from the "outside" — the interface would stay the same).
+If you don't expose your internal data, you can change every aspect of your class, without having to change the interface (imagine deciding to use an `uint` to store the charge level.
+We could make that change without modifying anything about how the object is used from the "outside" — the interface would stay the same).

 ## Summary